gitee2github/docs/docs/en/docs/Administration/basic-configuration.md

 #### Synchronizing the System Clock with a Remote Server

 Your system clock can be automatically synchronized with a remote server using the Network Time Protocol (NTP).
-Run the following command as the user  **root**  to enable or disable NTP.
+Run the following command as the **root** user  to enable or disable NTP.
 The value of  _boolean_  is  **yes**  or  **no**, indicating that the NTP is enabled or disabled for automatic system clock synchronization.
-Change the value based on the site requirements.
+Change the value as required.

 > ![](./public_sys-resources/icon-note.gif) **NOTE:**
 If the remote NTP server is enabled to automatically synchronize the system clock, you cannot manually change the date and time.
 If you need to manually change the date or time, ensure that automatic NTP system clock synchronization is disabled.
 You can run the  **timedatectl set-ntp no**  command to disable the NTP service.